gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 This story adds support for building a native component using multiple tool chains.
 Each variant will have a tool chain associated with it.

-- Build author can configure a set of ToolChains that may be used to build.
+- Build author can define a set of tool chain that may be used to build a component.
-- If no tool chain is configured, then a single default tool chain will be used.
+- If no tool chain is defined, then a single default tool chain will be used.
 - From the set of defined tool chains, a set of available tool chains will be determined for building.
 - Variants will be built for all available tool chains.
-    - With a single available tool chain, the binary task names and output directories will NOT contain the tool chain name.
+    - With a single defined tool chain, the binary task names and output directories will NOT contain the tool chain name.
-    - With multiple available tool chains, task names and output directories for each variant will include the tool chain name.
+    - With multiple defined tool chains, task names and output directories for each variant will include the tool chain name.
-- Local dependency resolution will attempt choose a binary with a matching tool chain name
+- When resolving the dependencies of a binary `b`, for a dependency on library `l`:
+    - If `l` has multiple toolchains defined, select the binary with the same toolchain as `b`.
+Fail if no binary with matching toolchain.
+Match toolchains based on their name.
+    - If `l` has a single toolchain, select the binary with that toolchain.
+    - In both instances, assert that the toolchain for the selected binary is ABI compatible with the toolchain being used.
-- When building component, will attempt to variants for all available tool chains.
+- When building component, will attempt to build variants for all available tool chains.

 ### User visible changes